-1) No stricter rules shall apply to the disclosure of information to the competent law enforcement authorities of other EU/Schengen countries than those applicable to the disclosure of information to domestic law enforcement authorities.

-2) To the extent that the provisions of this Act provide for stricter rules for the disclosure of information to foreign law enforcement authorities than to domestic law enforcement authorities, they shall not apply to law enforcement authorities of the EU/Schengen countries.
+- 1) No stricter rules shall apply to the provision of information to the Single Points of Contact and the competent law enforcement authorities of other EU/Schengen countries than those applicable to the provision of information to domestic law enforcement authorities. - 2) To the extent that the provisions of this Act provide for stricter rules for the provision of information to foreign law enforcement authorities than to domestic law enforcement authorities, they shall not apply to law enforcement authorities of the EU/Schengen countries.